 Risks and Complications

-Rare Complications Associated With Paracentesis
+Rare Complications of Paracentesis

 Infection

-Persistent leak from the insertion site
+A persistent leak from the insertion site

-Perforation of the small or large intestine, stomach or bladder
+Perforation of the small or large intestine, stomach, or bladder

 Hypotension (low blood pressure)